Photo by Erinrose Mager

 Dr. Justin Wymer is a poet, nonfiction and cross-genre writer, and educator.
 Born and raised in southwestern West Virginia, he holds degrees from Harvard University; the Iowa Writers' Workshop; and the University of Denver, where he studied creative writing and literary arts with a focus on trauma studies, queer stylistics, and literature of excess and difficulty.

-A winner of the 2012 Captain Jonathan Fay Prize from the Radcliffe Institute for best thesis out of any discipline at Harvard College, Wymer has also received awards and fellowships from Harvard Office for the Arts, University of Iowa, University of Denver, Academy of American Poets, Rockefeller Foundation, and the Spanish Ministry for Culture and Sport.
+A winner of the 2012 Captain Jonathan Fay Prize from the Radcliffe Institute for best thesis in Harvard College, Wymer has also received awards and fellowships from Harvard Office for the Arts, University of Iowa, University of Denver, Academy of American Poets, Rockefeller Foundation, and the Spanish Ministry for Culture and Sport.

 Wymer's debut full-length collection, DEED, won the 2018 Antivenom Poetry Award, chosen by Jennifer Franklin, and was published by Elixir Press in 2019.
-He is an assistant professor of poetry and creative writing at the University of Tennessee at Chattanooga.
+His second poetry collection, Let the Forest Go: Poems, is forthcoming from University Press of Kentucky in June 2026.
+He lives and teaches in Tennessee.